Numerical approximation of the solution of an obstacle problem modelling the displacement of elliptic membrane shells via the penalty method: The scaled three-dimensional problem for a family of linearly elastic elliptic membrane shells

 Then the set $\bm{U}_M (\omega) \cap \boldsymbol{\mathcal{D}} (\omega)$ is dense in the set $\bm{U}_M(\omega)$ with respect to the norm $\left\| \cdot \right\|_{H^1(\omega) \times H^1(\omega) \times L^2(\omega)}$.

 \end{theorem}

-Examples of membrane shells satisfying the ``density property'' thus include those whose middle surface is a portion of an ellipsoid that is strictly contained in one of the open half-spaces that contain two of its main axes (see, e.g., that drawn in Figure 4.1-1 in~\cite{Ciarlet2000} and those in section~\ref{sec5}), the boundary of the half-space coinciding with the obstacle in this case.
+Examples of membrane shells satisfying the ``density property'' thus include those whose middle surface is a portion of an ellipsoid that is strictly contained in one of the open half-spaces that contain two of its main axes, the boundary of the half-space coinciding with the obstacle in this case.

 As a final step, we \emph{de-scale} Problem $\mathcal{P}_M(\omega)$ and we obtain the following variational formulation (cf. Theorem~4.2 of~\cite{CiaMarPie2018}).

 \begin{customprob}{$\mathcal{P}_M^\varepsilon(\omega)$} Find $\bm{\zeta}^\varepsilon=(\zeta_i^\varepsilon) \in \bm{U}_M(\omega)$ satisfying the following variational inequalities: